Best Free Sales Tools in 2026

 Are free sales tools good enough for a real business?

 For the first 6-12 months of outbound, absolutely.
 HubSpot CRM free handles up to 1 million contacts.
 Apollo free gives you 10K email credits per month.
-These aren't stripped-down demos.
-They're production-grade tools with limits on volume, not quality.
+These are production-grade tools with limits on volume, not quality.
 The data accuracy and CRM functionality are identical to paid tiers.

 What free tools should I avoid?